 “Inmate claims Rikers Island guards beat him and ignored his injuries, will file lawsuit,” New York Daily News

 ECBAWM has filed a federal lawsuit in Albany on behalf of a disabled woman raped by a fellow resident at a New York State group home.
-The suit, against four employees of the New York State Office for People With Developmental Disabilities, alleges that staff turned a blind eye to the disabled woman’s prior complaints of sexual abuse and failed to take basic steps to protect her.
+The lawsuit, against four employees of the New York State Office for People With Developmental Disabilities, alleges that staff turned a blind eye to the disabled woman’s prior complaints of sexual abuse and failed to take basic steps to protect her.
 The suit seeks compensatory and punitive damages.
 ECBAWM attorneys Ilann M. Maazel, Diane Houk, and Sam Shapiro filed the suit.

 “Rape at group home alleged,” Times-Union